aqjune/hol-light-materials/Setup.md

 You can create multiple instances of loaded HOL Light processes by starting the script with distinct ports `-p <port number>`.

+The latest HOL Light provides `make-checkpoint.sh`.
+You can use, e.g., `make-checkpoint.sh my-ckpt.sh`.
+This also requires DMTCP.
+`make-checkpoint.sh` takes an optional second argument which is the statement to execute.
+For example, `make-checkpoint.sh my-ckpt.sh 'loads "Multivariate/make.ml"'` will load the Multivariate library and checkpoint.

 ## 4. Compiling HOL Light proofs

 Set the `HOLLIGHT_USE_MODULE` environment variable to 1 and recompile HOL Light using `make`.